Skip to main content

 We have a low risk approach to tax planning as it affects UK taxation, and tax decisions are aligned to business and commercial strategy.

 This approach ensures that we can create shareholder value whilst complying with applicable legislation requirements and HMRC guidance.
+The Group adopts a zero-tolerance approach towards tax evasion and the facilitation of tax evasion.

 Transparent and professional relationship with HMRC